Chandogya Upanishad: Narada's education on progressive meditation

 Thereafter, for a few steps, the Upanishad asserts a hierarchy of progressive meditation that is unusual and different from the broader teachings of the Upanishads.
 The text states in section 7.8, that higher than Understanding is Bala (बल, strength, vigor) because a Strong man physically prevails over the men with Understanding.
 "By strength does the world stand", states verse 7.8.1 of Chandogya Upanishad.
 One must adore and revere Strength as the manifestation of Brahman.
 Higher than Strength, states section 7.9 of the Upanishad, is Anna (अन्नं, food, nourishment) because with proper Food, man becomes Strong.
 One must adore and revere Food as manifestation of Brahman.
 Greater than Food, states section 7.10 of the Upanishad, is Āpah (आप, water) because without Water one cannot grow Food, famines strike and living creatures perish.
 One must adore and revere Water as the Brahman.
 Higher than Water, asserts section 7.11 of the Upanishad, is Tejas (तेजस्, heat, fire) because it is Heat combined with Wind and Atmosphere that bring Rain Water.
 One must adore and revere Heat as the manifestation of Brahman.
-Higher than Heat, states section 7.12 of the Upanishad, is Ākāsa (आकाश, space, ether) because it is Space where the sun, moon, stars and Heat reside.
+Higher than Heat, states section 7.12 of the Upanishad, is Ākāsa (आकाश, space, ether) because it is Space where the Sun, Moon, stars and Heat reside.
 One must adore and revere the Space as the Brahman.

 The Upanishad thereafter makes an abrupt transition back to inner world of man.
-The text states in section 7.13, that deeper than Space is Smara (स्मरो, memory) because without memory universe to man would be as if it didn't exist.
+The text states in section 7.13, that deeper than Space is Smara (स्मरो, memory) because without Memory [U]niverse to man would be as if it did not exist.
 One must adore and revere Memory as the manifestation of Brahman, states the text.
 Deeper than Memory is Asha (आशा, hope), states section 7.14 of the Upanishad, because kindled by Hope the Memory learns and man acts.
 One must adore and revere Hope as the Brahman.
 Still deeper than Hope is Prāna (प्राणो, vital breath, life-principle), because life-principle is the hub of all that defines a man, and not his body.
 That is why, asserts the text, people cremate a dead body and respect a living person with the same body.
 The one who knows life-principle, states the Upanishad, becomes Ativadin (speaker with inner confidence, speaker of excellence).